MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 ```

 ### -UseMicrosoftECDN
-This setting governs the admin disable this property and force the organizers to not create Town halls which use Microsoft eCDN even though they have been assigned a Teams Premium license.
+This setting governs whether the global admin disables this property and prevents the organizers from creating town halls that use Microsoft eCDN even though they have been assigned a Teams Premium license.

 ```yaml
 Type: String